 What is Warabi Mochi: Japanese dessert made from warabiko (bracken starch) and covered with kinako (roasted soybean flour) or matcha (green tea).
 The mochi is soft in texture and mildly sweet.
 Usually a summer treat and they can be found in tea shops, cafes, restaurants, convenience stores and supermarkets.

-Where to eat Warabi Mochi in Kyoto:
+Best places to eat Warabi Mochi in Kyoto:

 - Fujinami (10am-5:30pm) – small dessert restaurant in Kiyomizu selling warabi mochi and mitarashi dango.